Scale-MAE: A Scale-Aware Masked Autoencoder for Multiscale Geospatial Representation Learning: Scale-MAE

 where $pos$ is the position of the patch along the given axis and $i$ is the feature index (visualized in \Cref{fig:gsdpe}), exactly as introduced in \cite{vaswaniAttentionAllYou2017}.
 These positional encodings are then concatenated and added to the embedded patches, which are then fed into a ViT encoder.
 After the encoder, the removed $m$ patches are then placed back into their original location in the sequence of patches where a \textit{learned mask token} represents the masked patches that were not encoded.
 Another positional encoding vector is added to all patches and a sequence of transformer blocks decodes these patches to form the original input image, which is used as the learning target.

-\paragraph{Input} Unlike MAE, \ours performs a super resolution reconstruction, where the input image $I$ is downsampled from a higher resolution image $I_{\text{hr}}$ at the ground truth GSD.
+\paragraph{Input} \ours performs a super resolution reconstruction, where the input image $I$ is downsampled from a higher resolution image $I_{\text{hr}}$ at the ground truth GSD.
 Instead of targeting the input image, \ours targets high frequency and low frequency components of $I_{\text{hr}}$, which is common in Laplacian pyramid super resolution models~\cite{yang2019deep}, where the high frequency component is at the same resolution as the ground truth image $I_{\text{hr}}$ and the low frequency component is at the same resolution as the input image $I$, as shown in \Cref{fig:explainer}.
 Following many works in super resolution\cite{yang2019deep}, the low frequency target image is obtained by interpolating $I_{\text{hr}}$ to a much lower resolution, $r_{\text{low}}$ and then interpolating to the same resolution as the input image $I$.
 The high frequency target image is obtained by downsampling $I_{\text{hr}}$ to another lower resolution $r_{\text{high-low}}$, and then upsampling to the same resolution as the ground truth image $I_{hr}$ and subtracting this image $I_{\text{hf}} = I_{\text{hr}} - I_{\text{high-low}}$.
 The supplementary material provide more information on the upsampling/downsampling methodology.
 The key components for \ours are described next.

-\paragraph{GSD Positional Encoding} Remote sensing images inherently have the concept of GSD, a metric which defines the absolute scale for the image.
-GSD is critical to understanding, conceptually, the kinds of features that will be available in an image.
+\paragraph{GSD Positional Encoding} Images from scale-dependent domains have a metric which defines the absolute scale for the image.
+This metric has different names across domains and is referred to as the Ground Sample Distance (GSD) in remote sensing.
+The GSD is critical to understanding, conceptually, the kinds of features that will be available in an image.
 An image with finer GSD (lower number) will have higher frequency details than an image with coarser GSD (high number).
 Models are generally unaware of absolute scale when learning over a set of data.
 Specifically, even if they implicitly learn that all images in a dataset share a varying resolution from input-space augmentations, then these models do not explicitly condition on the GSDs encountered in unseen data.

 We extend the positional encoding from \Cref{eq:pos_enc} to include GSD by scaling the positional encoding relative to the land area covered in an image as depicted in \Cref{fig:gsdpe} and mathematically: